Skip to main content

 Components

-Seven components ship today, all at version v1: four interactive (submit an answer or skip) and three display (dismiss only).
+Seven components: four interactive (submit an answer or skip) and three display-only (dismiss only).

 Rendering